Frances Packing House

-The Frances Packing House in Orange County, California near Irvine, California is a historic packing house that was built in 1916.
+The Frances Packing House in Orange County, California near Irvine, California was a historic packing house built in 1916.
 It was listed on the National Register of Historic Places (NRHP) in 1977.

 The packing house closed in 1971, and the building was demolished in 1977.
 One wall of the building was saved and is now part of a bank in the Walnut Shopping Center.